 There are some exceptions to the Flossy Word guideline.
 When the final s makes the sound of /z/ like in is, the letter s does not double.
 In the words: if, this, us, bus, yes, and gas the final letter does not double.
 In a few words, other letters double, like: odd, add, and egg.

 The letter a can say short o.
 The -all word family is special.
 When the letter a comes before -ll, it makes the sound of a short ŏ, like in ball.
-WATCH a Prezi and a Super Simple turn and learn video.
+WATCH a Prezi, a Super Simple turn and learn video, and the all word family video from 4 minute phonics.